JimmyLiang888/SF_Dat_17_WORK/README.md

 **Currency Purchase Power**

 I want to track the purchase power of different currencies to determine whether a given currency is gaining or losing value.

-  USD, Euro, British Pound, Canadian Dollar, Japanese Yen, Swiss Franc
+Currency: USD, Euro, British Pound, Canadian Dollar, Swiss Franc

-I plan to use two data sources or more to compare and predict different currencies that are increasing or decreasing in relation to each other.

 This topic interests me because I am curious about how we can leverage the purchase power of the currency to our advantage.